Generic Name: Nafcillin sodium

 Penicillins are excreted in human milk.
 Caution should be exercised when penicillins are administered to a nursing woman.

-(Conventional Vial Use Only) The liver/biliary tract is the principal route of Nafcillin elimination.
-Because of immature hepatic and renal function in pediatric patients, Nafcillin excretion may be impaired, with abnormally high serum levels resulting.
-Serum levels should be monitored and the dosage adjusted appropriately.
-There are no approved pediatric patient dosage regimens for intravenous Nafcillin.
-Safety and effectiveness in pediatric patients have not been established.
+The liver/biliary tract is the principal route of Nafcillin elimination.
+Because of immature hepatic and renal function in pediatric patients, Nafcillin excretion may be impaired.
+Safety and effectiveness in pediatric patients have not been established for the use of intravenous Nafcillin.
+Safety and effectiveness in pediatric patients have been established for the use of intramuscular Nafcillin.

 Information for Patients